 - Prepare a canvas and create an underpainting as a painting guide.

-- Identify value levels in a subject and accurately translate them on monochromatic and color paintings.
+- Evaluate value levels in a subject and accurately translate them on monochromatic and color paintings.

-- Use light sources to create various effects and tones on a subject.
+- Experiment with light sources to create various effects and tones on a subject.

-- Effectively brighten, darken, and adjust the saturation of a paint color.
+- Demonstrate how to brighten, darken, and adjust the saturation of a paint color.

-- Use color wheel relationships to create intensity, warmth and coolness, push and pull, and other paint effects.
+- Employ color wheel relationships to create intensity, warmth and coolness, push and pull, and other paint effects.

 - Apply traditional painting techniques to create realistic and abstract effects.